 California’s Republican members of the U.S. House are grappling with a dicey question: whether or not to legalize millions of undocumented immigrants.
 Legalization is the hot-button, make-or-break issue in a broader deal over comprehensive immigration reform.
-As of now, at least four of California's 15 Republican members of Congress are speaking out in favor of granting green cards that lead to citizenship.
+As of now, at least three of California's 15 Republican members of Congress are speaking out in favor of granting green cards that lead to citizenship.

 Junior Republican Out Front